Jwaxo/smashcrowd/README.md

 **Styles**:
 We use Foundation for some slightly pretty styles to be slapped on everything else, compiled from SCSS to public/css/app.css.
 To modify it, look in scss/app/scss.
-This could be updated to use Gulp in order to watch the files, but until then, the SCSS only gets recompiled when the server is started.
+This has been updated to use Gulp in order to watch the files, so if the server is running, it's also going to be automatically recompiling.

 ### Planned features/Todo